 [ Open All | Close All ]

-- What does my family get from paying an annual fee?Staying healthy now will prevent loss of income, expensive hospitalizations and preventable illness in the future.
+- What does my family get from paying a monthly membership fee?Staying healthy now will prevent loss of income, expensive hospitalizations and preventable illness in the future.
 Dr. Davis believes strongly in prevention of illness.
 This is why she included the wellness visit as part of the annual fee.
 Dr. Davis will use this time to help you identify any future health concerns, such as diabetes, stroke or heart disease, at a stage when they can possibly be prevented.
 An emphasis on healthy living is made and goals will be set based on your individual needs.

 Without the annual fee, Dr. Davis would have to serve many more patients and therefore not be able to provide the same level of responsive and personal service.
 Members are making an investment in their health and in the transformation of our health care system.